Code-RFGroup/ASF-LKUNet/README.md

 The code of ASF-LKUNet can be used for academic research only, please do not use them for commercial purposes.
 If you have any problem with the code, please contact: rfwang@xidian.edu.cn or mzhaoshan@163.com.

-lf you think this work is helpful, please cite
+lf you think this work is helpful, please cite：

 Wang, Rongfang; Mu, zhaoshan; Wang, kai; Liu, Hui; Zhou, Zhiguo; Gou, Shuiping; Wang, Jing; and Jiao, Licheng;(2023): ASF-LKUNet: Adjacent-Scale Fusion U-Net with Large-kernel for Medical Image Segmentation.
 TechRxiv.
 Preprint. https://doi.org/10.36227/techrxiv.22794728.v1

 ### 1. Prepare data